OSAS/rh-events/2013/FOSDEM.md

-advanced capabilities for hosts and guests, including high availability, live migration, storage management, system scheduler, and more. oVirt provides an integration point for several open source virtualization technologies, including kvm, libvirt, spice and oVirt node. oVirt was launched in November 2011 as a fully open source project, based on assets from Red Hat Enterprise Virtualization Manager platform.
-The project has an open governance model, and initial board has members from IBM, Cisco, Netapp, Red Hat and SUSE.
+advanced capabilities for hosts and guests, including high availability, live migration, storage management, system scheduler, and more. oVirt provides an integration point for several open source virtualization technologies, including KVM, libvirt, spice and oVirt node. oVirt was launched in November 2011 as a fully open source project, based on assets from Red Hat Enterprise Virtualization Manager platform.
+The project has an open governance model, and initial board has members from IBM, Cisco, NetApp, Red Hat and SUSE.

 ## Community Management in Meatspace: Techniques for Discussion & Achieving Consensus